ucan-wg/spec/README.md

 ## Why must those specific signature algorithms be supported?

 In an ideal world, a single algorithm (Ed25519) would be available everywhere.
 For many historical reasons, P-256 and `secp256k1` are the only practical options for many applications, such as the [WebCrypto API] and many cryptocurrency wallets.
-A design goal of UCAN is to leverage existing public key infrastructure (PKI), and supporting these three algoritms achieves that goal.
-Requiring multiple signature types for broad interoperability is not an unusual design choice; for example, [JWT] suports multiple signature algorithms for a similar reason.
+A design goal of UCAN is to leverage existing public key infrastructure (PKI), and supporting these three algorithms achieves that goal.
+Requiring multiple signature types for broad interoperability is not an unusual design choice; for example, [JWT] supports multiple signature algorithms for a similar reason.

 # Related Work and Prior Art